 Of course, we'd rather it wasn't there, but with the addition of advanced and convenient Face ID recognition (which we'll go into later) it's justified.
 We'd much rather that than a sliding mechanism like the Oppo Find X that negatively impacts the structural integrity of the device and makes it vulnerable to dust and water ingress.

 As for resolution, it's long been the case that Apple avoids media standard defaults.
-Rather than a QHD+ resolution, 1242 x 2688 spread over the aforementioned 6.5-inch panel, giving a pixel density of 458 pixels per inch.
+Rather than a QHD+ resolution, it has 1242 x 2688 pixels spread over the aforementioned 6.5-inch panel, giving a pixel density of 458 pixels per inch.
 That puts it among some of the sharpest screens out there, putting it somewhere between the full HD+ panel of the OnePlus 6 and the Quad HD+ panel of the Note 9.
 That's to say, you won't be able to see any individual pixels here.

 Details are sharp, fine text is crisp and the whites and colours are really nicely balanced and tuned.
 What's more, with it being capable of displaying both HDR 10 and Dolby Vision standards of HDR video, compatible movies do look really good on it.

-While visually the screen is fantastic, the size does lend itself perhaps to be used as a miniature notepad of sorts.
+While visually the screen is fantastic, the size would lend itself perhaps to be used as a miniature notepad of sorts.
 We'd love to have seen Apple incorporate support for the Apple Pencil, giving it that extra edge over its smaller sibling and giving the Note 9 some genuine like-for-like competition.
 You wouldn't want to use it for iPad Pro-level sketching and drawing, but for quickly annotating images, making short lists and sketching ideas, it could be a convenient addition.

 Super speedy with long-lasting battery